Friday, September 28, 2007

 Tuesday, September 25, 2007

-Tim Hortons : 43-year-old Canadian institution
+Tim Hortons is a longtime Canadian institution

 The Tim Hortons chain was founded in 1964 in Hamilton, Ontario by Canadian hockey player Miles Gilbert "Tim" Horton.
+Back then, it was all about donuts and coffee, and their specialties were two original creations -- the Apple Fritter and the DutchieThey're still two of the most popular items today.

-Timbit, a little bite-sized donut hole, available in more than 15 varieties.
+My favorite is the Timbit, a little bite-sized donut hole, available in more than 15 varieties.

 Today's menu features everything from coffee and donuts to soupsand wraps.

-Yesterday I had a hot chicken club sandwich at the Vancouver International Airport, en route from Montreal to Seattle.
+Recently, I had a hot chicken club sandwich at the Vancouver International Airport, en route from Montreal to Seattle.
 Not bad!

 Tim Hortons has twice as many Canadian outlets (2,733) as McDonald's.
 But they're headin' south.